Skinok/OptimizationsTester/README.md

 - [ ] Add source code examples in the library
 - [ ] ...

-If you have any issues when you install it, feel free to email me !
+If you have any questions, ideas or issues when you install it, feel free to email me !

 Skinok.